nomocas/kroked/README.md

 ## Remarque

 The language and the meta-language proposed there is a base for future reflexions.
-It is already greatfuly usable, but as it want to be opened, lot of things are possible...
+It is already fully usable, but as it want to be opened, lot of things are possible...
 If you want to contribute, you're welcome...;)

 ## Licence